 ● End-to-end system troubleshooting, monitoring, and reporting capabilities

-Cisco TrustSec simplifies network security by defining security and access control permissions in terms of roles or “security group tags” rather than IP-based access control lists.
-The traffic from the end host is tagged with the identity information of the end host via a Security Group Tag (SGT).
-As the traffic flows through the network, the identity context of the traffic is carried throughout the network via the SGT tag, and appropriate security permissions can be applied to the traffic based on the SGT tag.
-These policies, called Security Group Access Control Lists (SGACLs), are based on identity information of the traffic derived from the SGT tag.
+Cisco TrustSec technology simplifies network security by defining security and access control permissions in terms of roles or security group tags rather than IP-based ACLs.
+The traffic from the end host is tagged with the identity information of the end host through a Cisco Security Group Tag (SGT).
+As the traffic flows through the network, the identity context of the traffic is carried throughout the network with the Cisco SGT tag, and appropriate security permissions can be applied to the traffic based on the Cisco SGT tag.
+These policies, called Security Group Access Control Lists (SGACLs), are based on identity information of the traffic derived from the Cisco SGT tag.

-The Cisco Catalyst 2960-X and 2960-XR currently do not support tagging packets with SGT.
-By using the SGT Exchange Protocol (SXP), Cisco Catalyst 2960-X and 2960-XR switches can pass IP-address-to-SGT mappings to a Cisco TrustSec peer device that has hardware capable of using Cisco TrustSec.
+The Cisco Catalyst 3650-CX switch supports tagging packets with SGT.
+By using the SGT Exchange Protocol (SXP), Cisco Catalyst 2960-X, 2960-XR, 2960-Cisco, and 3560-CX switches can pass IP-address-to-SGT mappings to a Cisco TrustSec peer device that has hardware capable of using Cisco TrustSec technology.

-The Cisco Catalyst 2960-X and 2960-XR in the access layer perform802.1X/MAB/web-based authentication of the end host to determine the appropriate SGTs for ingress packets.
-The access layer switch learns the IP addresses of the source devices using IP device tracking and (optionally) DHCP snooping, then uses SXP to pass the IP addresses of the source devices along with their SGTs to the distribution switches.
-Distribution switches with hardware capable of using Cisco TrustSec can use this IP-to-SGT mapping information to tag packets appropriately and to enforce SGACL policies (see Figure1).
+The Cisco Catalyst 2960-X, 2960-XR, 2960-Cisco, and 3560-CX in the access layer perform 802.1X, MAB, and web-based authentication of the end host to determine the appropriate SGTs for ingress packets.
+The access layer switch learns the IP addresses of the source devices using IP device tracking and (optionally) DHCP snooping, and then uses SXP to pass the IP addresses of the source devices along with their SGTs to the distribution switches.
+Distribution switches with hardware capable of using Cisco TrustSec technology can use this IP-to-SGT mapping information to tag packets appropriately and to enforce SGACL policies (see Figure 1).

 For More Information